TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 "Initiative is doing the right thing without being told." – Victor Hugo

+School teaches you what to think.

+Books teach you how to think.

+Science teaches you what is matter.

+Religion teaches you why it matters.

+Life is a multitude of lessons in disguise.

 ---

 <a href="https://github.com/TomaszWaszczyk/historia.waszczyk.com/edit/master/src/content/powiedzenia.md" target="_blank">Edytuj tę stronę dzieląc się własnymi notatkami!</a>